PIH/petl/README.md

 * **Job Execution Persistence**:  Allows you to configure where job execution history information is persisted and how Spring, Hibernate, and the Quartz scheduler are configured.

+PETL creates an internal database table called `petl_job_execution` which contains a history of all of all jobs that have been executed, along with nested job executions, the status of these executions, and the timing and duration of each.
+This table is used internally by the scheduler to determine whether a given job should be automatically run based on a configured cron.
+It can also be useful for PETL administrators to monitor job execution status and errors.

+By default, PETL will maintain a persistent, file-based H2 database at ${petl.homeDir}/data/petl.mv.db to manage this.
+This enables PETL to be installed and used without any external database dependencies.
+The out-of-the-box configuration is such:

 ```yaml
 spring:
   datasource: